BenVal555/IST_labo1/README.md

 ben@ben-virtual-machine:~/Desktop$ ls /dev/sdb*
 /dev/sdb  /dev/sdb1  /dev/sdb2
 ```
+4. Format the two partitions using the mkfs command.
 5. Create two empty directories in the /mnt directory as mount points, called part1 and part2.
 Mount the newly created file systems in these directories.
 6. How much free space is available on these filesystems?
 Use the df command to find out.
 What does the -h option do?
 **Answer:** /dev/sdb1 has 512M available and /dev/sdb2 has 464M available.
 The -h option is used to make the ouput more human friendly by displaying sizes in easy to read formats.
 ```shell